 While mindset plays a large role in students feeling successful in the transition to Middle School, there are still certain skills that will require more support and even direct instruction.
 Opening lockers is one of them.

 Many students this age have little experience with combination locks, and the fear of being unable to open them is a common one.
-Here’s an illustrated printable with step-by-step directions that can help students understand how to open their lockers without worry.
+Included in the student packet are step-by-step directions that can help students understand how to open their lockers without worry.

 Consider bringing in a few locks for students to practice this skill while using the handout, which can also be sent home or tucked into binder covers for students to keep handy for quick reference!